 In addition to the limit we need more information in our communities about how to limit our exposure.
 We need people to come and explain to us about the problem, about the risks, and how we can minimize our risks.

 Water is vital to every form of life, every single beverage we make whether it's just drinking water, tea, every single one of them use water.
 And it's absolutely unavoidable to completely stay away from drinking the tap water.
-So I'm here just to remind you that you're the ones that have the power to change the situation.
+So I'm here just to remind you that you're the ones that have the power to help with the situation.
 You're the ones that have the funding to change with the situation.
 So many communities would say, "We'd love to do something to do something about it, but we don't have the funds."
 And you guys can make that funding available to solve this problem.

 I'd like to thank you for hearing us today.
 I'd also like to thank my Mayor, Jose Gurrola and the General Manager of Arvin CSD, Raul Barraza, who are also here today.
 And I hope that you listen to their commentaries as well.
 Thank you.